ismasan/steppe/README.md

 end
 ```

-Note that this also applies to Security Schemes above.
+Note that this also applies to Security Schemes below.
 For example, the built-in `Steppe::Auth::Bearer` scheme defines a header schema to declare the `Authorization` header.

 ### Security Schemes (authentication and authorization)